kausthub-kannan/ml_environment/README.md

 # OneRepo for ML Tools
-Setup your Machine Learning Environment in seconds
+Setup your Machine Learning Environment in seconds.
+The repository is one spot for ML tools

+## Helper Functions
+The `helper_functions.py` consists functions for image processing, unsupervised learning and supervised learning.
+The functions will be updated regularly.
+> ***Note***
+> The functions support TensorFlow library only.
+Pytorch frameworks will be added soon

 ## Scrapping
 Machine Learning and Neural Networks require dataset.
 Best way to gett data is by web scarpping.